Image Optimization Best Practices: Complete Checklist

 ✓ Automate Optimization

 - Set up CI/CD checks to block oversized images from being deployed.
+Nothing like a failed build to remind someone to optimize.

 - Create presets for each image type (hero, product, thumbnail) with the right settings.
+Consistency matters.

 Phase 4: Responsive Images